This post may contain affiliate links. Please read our disclosure policy.

 How To Make Potato Gnocchi

-These step-by-step photos and instructions help you visualize how to make a small batch of gnocchi.
+These photos and instructions help you visualize how to make a small batch of gnocchi.
 See the recipe box below for ingredient amounts and full recipe instructions.

 potato gnocchi cooking in a large pot of boiling water.